House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Did you know that the first cars designed by Enzo Ferrari couldn’t be called Ferrari and that, even though 40% of Ferraris sold today are red, the color wasn’t the first choice of Enzo himself?
-And while Fiat now owns 90% of the Ferrari company, it was nearly sold to Ford in the 1960s.
+While Fiat now owns 90% of the Ferrari company, it was nearly sold to Ford in the 1960s.

 divider 4